Donald Trump Has Something On His Face: Mysterious Mark On Skin Brings Questions

 However, the photos from one week later, like the one directly above, show a difference in the facial appearance of President Trump during the meeting on healthcare.

-Whether or not President Trump wore any type of cover up or concealer as a means of concealing the facial mark isn’t known, but it’s a popular tactic used by plenty of beauty experts and makeup aficionados on YouTube that instruct lots of followers on how to conceal acne marks or other facial scars.
+Whether President Trump wore any type of cover up or concealer as a means of concealing the facial mark isn’t known, but it’s a popular tactic used by plenty of beauty experts and makeup aficionados on YouTube that instruct lots of followers on how to conceal acne marks or other facial scars.

 One such male beauty vlogger gained buzz for the manner in which he used makeup to cover blemishes, as reported by Cosmopolitan.
 The publication sat up and took notice at the acne-covering methods.